ramda/ramdangular/README.md

 # An AngularJS module adapting Ramda

-This module exposes Ramda's API into angular app's root scope, and provides some filters from underscore.
+This module exposes Ramda's API into angular app's root scope, and provides some filters from Ramda.

 ## Filters